forsyde/forsyde-shell/README.md

 #### ForSyDe-SystemC project structure

 A project may be anywhere accessible on the file system, although it is recommended to be somewhere under `workspace`.
-In order to minimize the overhead of setting or passing parameters around or dealing with complex scripts, ForSyDe-Shell operates on the following conventional structure:
+In order to minimize the overhead of setting or passing parameters around or dealing with complex scripts, ForSyDe-Shell operates on the following conventional project structure:

     application-name/ # important since it will appear in several places ├── .project      # dummy file that tells the shell that this is a project